-Economics is the study of how resources (people, time, facilities) are used to produce and distribute commodities and how services are provided in society.
+Economics is the study of how resources (people, time, facilities, money) are used to produce and distribute commodities and how services are provided in society.
 Engineering economics is a branch of microeconomics dealing with engineering related economic decisions.
 Software Engineering Foundations: A Software Science Perspective, Yingxu Wang, Auerbach Publications.

 Software engineering economics is a topic that addresses the elements of software project costs estimation and analysis and project benefit-cost ratio analysis.
-As well these costs, and the benefits from expending those costs, produce tangible and many times intangible value.
-The time phased aspects of developing software for money, means we need to understand the scheduling aspects of producing this value.
+As well these costs, and the benefits of expending those costs produce tangible and many times the intangible value.
+The time-phased aspects of developing software for money, means we need to understand the scheduling aspects of producing this value.

 All three variables in the paradigm of software development for money - time, cost, and value - are random variables.
 This randomness comes from the underlying uncertainties in the processes found in the development of the software.
 These uncertainties are always there, they never go away, they are immutable.